 All players have their own social profiles with their own army of followers but without a doubt, the most popular esports player out there is FaKer.
 Sang-hyeok Lee from South Korea is the best League of Legends player of all time and that is no mean feat!
 If you’re looking for a more well known comparison, he’s like the Leo Messi of esports!
 With 1.37 million Facebook likes and 736K Twitch followers, he smashed the hourly viewership record on Twitch for a single player.
 Most esports fans haven’t actually seen him play his deadly mid-lane game on LOL in person, but they know who he is.

 Without social media, esports would be a shadow of its current self.
-As stated in ‘Field of View’, our free esports eBook, the current global esports audience stands at around 385 million and is expected to rise to 589 million by 2020.
+As stated in ‘Field of View’, our free esports guide, the current global esports audience stands at around 385 million and is expected to rise to 589 million by 2020.
 One of the best ways to connect these millions upon millions of people around the world is through social media, so brands looking to do so need to analyse the various platforms and work out which works best for them.

 The future is esports and the future is social media.